This study is one of several in part 1 of the three-part series, Witnesses to Jesus, exploring “witness” in Luke and Acts.

 6. Suppose Luke just came in the door of your room and told you excitedly about his investigation.
 He's been talking to eyewitnesses about Jesus and putting together an orderly account.
 What would you like him to investigate, to find out about Jesus?
 What should he find out from the eyewitnesses?
 Share some of the questions you come up with, and keep them in mind in the coming weeks to see if Luke gives you any answers.

-In Closing: What is it that you would most like to learn or experience about Jesus in the coming weeks?
+What is it that you would most like to learn or experience about Jesus in the coming weeks?
 (You may want to spend some time in prayer as a group asking Jesus to reveal himself to you in deep and powerful ways.)